 If you’ve had an injury and have been thinking of claiming compensation for it, it has probably crossed your mind to wonder how much the injury is worth in compensation.
 That is not really a question that can be answered at this point with any degree of accuracy.
 This is because compensation is calculated based on the claimant’s needs in question and the degree to which they have been harmed by their injuries.

-We may be able to give you a vague idea, however, by showing you this claim calculator.
+We may be able to give you a vague idea, however, by showing you this claim calculator, updated May 2021.
 Although it is not a substitute for a calculation made by a professional personal injury solicitor, it does display the UK Judicial College Guidelines for measuring the degree of compensation awarded for different types and circumstances of injuries to claims pursued under UK law.
 Claims made in different countries may have different amounts.
 If you see an injury resembling your own among the examples, it includes you could see for yourself the region in which your compensation would be worth.

 |Minor injury (a)||A minor injury which is fully healed within seven days.||A few hundred pounds to £650|

 |Minor injury (b)||A minor injury which heals within 28 days||£650 to £1,290|

 |Minor injury (c)||A minor injury which heals within three months.||£1,290 to £2,300|